Scarabol/rock-raiders-web/README.md

 ### Important

+- Vehicles can get stuck in toolstations, needs vehicle behavior
 - Mark start and end tile in path finding always as accessible to make entering water vehicles and drilling easier, also frees raider stuck on lava
 - Damage and blow up buildings with lava erosion
 - Make idle raider leave lava fields